vlang/v/doc/docs.md

 way to declare variables in V. This means that variables always have an initial value.

-The variable's type is inferred from the value on the right hand side.
+The variable's type is inferred from the value on the right-hand side.
 To force a different type, use type conversion: the expression `T(v)` converts the value `v` to the type `T`.

 Unlike most other languages, V only allows defining variables in functions.
-Global (module level) variables are not allowed.
+Global (module-level) variables are not allowed.
 There's no global state in V.

 ```v
 mut age := 20